mayerrobert/jmurmel/README.md

-Currently weighing in at ~200kB (size of the compiled jmurmel.jar file containing the interpreter + compiler + runtime + REPL), or one single Java source file.
+Currently weighing in at ~200kB (size of the compiled jmurmel.jar file containing the interpreter + compiler + runtime + REPL), or one single Java source file, compatible with Java 8 through Java 19-ea.

 Murmel is the name of the programming language (which is a Lisp dialect), JMurmel is the name of the interpreter/ compiler that implements Murmel.